 At The Haven, she has been working across different departments thanks to her experience in fundraising, business development and volunteer management.
 Also, she has previously acted as a lead facilitator for The Haven’s EVS and Leonardo placements.
 She has first-hand experience in mobility projects due to her involvement in different European mobility and Graduate programmes such as the Erasmus+, Youth Exchange and Leonardo Da Vinci programmes.

 Along with her active involvement with The Haven, Marta is also a member of the West Midlands Volunteer Managers Network where members meet every three months to share best practices in volunteering across the city.

 Marta has achieved the following whilst in the UK and with The Haven:

-Completed her MBA at Wolverhampton University.
+Completed her MBA at Wolverhampton University with distinction.
 Area of expertise: Strategic Volunteer Engagement and Project Management

 Qualified in International Business Management from Northumbria University (Newcastle-Upon-Tyne)

 Obtained MA in Teaching Economy; Business and Commerce, and International and Multicultural Negotiations from the University of Cadiz (Spain)

 She set up The Haven Social Enterprise in 2011 which consisted of two charity shops located within Wolverhampton city centre